This lovely antique child’s chair came from the Hammett estate in Sheboygan, WI.

 It bears it’s original maker’s label, proving the chair to be made by the American Chair Company of Sheboygan, Wisconsin.

 American Chair Co. furniture is so nice, it is mentioned at many fine collectible furniture websites as fine examples of Arts & Crafts furniture, even mentioned with names such as Stickley.

-We have it for sale in our booth at Exit 55 Antiques (Fergus Falls, MN).
-The price is $89.
+We have it for sale here.
 You can contact me if you are interested in it!